anderrow/JSON_Generator/README.md

 # JSON_Generator
 This is a JSON generator programmed in Python.
-It automatically generates a Python file based on the information provided in the 'ProcessViewMessages.xlsm' Excel file.
+It automatically generates a JSON file based on the information provided in the 'ProcessViewMessages.xlsm' Excel file.
 ---
 It's much better to run this program again on the Python engine; anyway:
 If .exe is needed: